Valuing diversity and inclusion,

 we inspire, engage and connect people.

-The Fountainhead, founded in 2008, serves as a catalyst for growth and sustainability in the professional careers of artists, provides Miami art professionals and enthusiasts access to emerging talent from around the world, cultivates new audiences for the arts and collaborates with institutions and businesses supporting the growth of Miami’s art and cultural community building a global family that transcends all borders and continues to give back.
+The Fountainhead, founded in 2008 by Kathryn and Dan Mikesell, serves as a catalyst for growth and sustainability in the professional careers of artists, provides Miami art professionals and enthusiasts access to local artists and emerging talent from around the world, cultivates new audiences for the arts and collaborates with institutions and businesses supporting the growth of Miami’s art and cultural community building a global family that transcends all borders and continues to give back.

 The Fountainhead Residency is an international artists’ residency in Miami, FL that empowers artists to build a sustainable career and cultivates new audiences for the arts.
 Each month, Fountainhead hosts 3-4 artists, operating year-round between 30-40 artists.
 To date over 370 artists from 43 countries have taken part in the residency.

 The program includes time and space to explore and experiment in their practice; one-on-one critiques from arts professionals; assistance in developing materials and communication strategies to present their practice to institutions, galleries and collectors; intimate introductions to individuals throughout the arts ecosystem; and monthly community engagements.

 The Residency is based in a 1950’s Miami Modern home in the oldest historic neighborhood in Miami, with the major museums, performing arts centers, private collections and galleries all within 7 miles.